The Mogollon Rim Road

 We made a side trip to this cabin.

-Built in 1918 by louis fisher and used for many years as a fire guard station.
+Built in 1918 by Louis Fisher and used for many years as a fire guard station.
 A small spring near here was named after General George Crook who used the spring while traveling the old fort apache-camp verde military road.

 This cabin preserved for historical significance.